Banana Cream Pie Cocktail

 • Pour the simple syrup onto a small plate or shallow bowl.
 Place the crushed vanilla wafers on a separate plate.
 Dip the rim of each cocktail glass into the simple syrup, then into the crushed wafers until coated.
 Set the glasses aside.

-2 Teaspoons Simple syrup, 6 Vanilla wafers
+2 Teaspoons simple syrup, 6 Vanilla wafers

 • Fill a cocktail shaker with ice.
 Add the cream liqueur and banana liqueur.